DavidJKTofan/davidtofan.com/content/articles/interactive-map-cloud-data-center-locations.md

 ![PageSpeed Insights](/media/articles/pagespeed-insights.png)

-_Note: maps might run slower due to more third-party code dependencies and higher CPU usage._
+_Note: maps might run slower due to more third-party code dependencies and higher CPU usage, or your network situation._

 We also added the [Cache TTL](https://developers.cloudflare.com/workers/runtime-apis/kv/#cache-ttl) parameter to the KV, in order to reduce cold read latency on keys and cache the KV values.